 Ok, so the first 2 letters of each word would be:

-Step 3:?
-Capitalize the first letter of each 2 letters chosen.?
-Easy enough, right? (later we?re going to choose to make one of these lower case, but it will be explained below)
+Step 3: Capitalize the first letter of each 2 letters chosen.
+Easy enough so far, right? (later we’re going to choose to make one of these lower case, but it will be explained below)

 What numbers or special characters are close enough to the letters you have chosen to use them as a substitute for a letter?

-Or, is there a substitute for the letter that makes sense to you?? (doesn?t matter if it wouldn?t make sense to anyone else ? they aren?t going to see it, because it is going to be such a great random password!)
+Or, is there a substitute for the letter that makes sense to you?
+It doesn’t matter if it wouldn’t make sense to anyone else – they aren’t going to see it, because it is going to be such a great random password!

 Ok, just for an example, instead of

-So for ?An? we need a substitute for ?n?.?
-It is a lower row keyboard letter, so I?m going to chose the special character just above it, ?&?.
+So for “An” we need a substitute for n.
+It is a lower row keyboard letter, so I’m going to choose the special character just above it, &.

 All right, so now we have S3F9A&